inet-framework/inet/doc/src/developers-guide/ch-physicallayer.rst

 using the original transmission and the arrival data structure.
 It applies the path loss model, the obstacle loss model and the multipath model to the transmission.
-The resulting data structure is also immutable, it’s not going to be changed in any later processing step.
+The resulting data structure is also immutable, it is not going to be changed in any later processing step.

 Thereafter the medium model computes the interference for the reception by collecting all interfering receptions and noises.
 Another signal is